 - USB 3.2 Gen 2x2, which is actually "proper" USB 3.2,” with up to 20Gbps.

-Yes, we're not making this up, so expect to see USB 3.2 a lot this year.
+Yes, we're not making this up, so expect to see USB 3.2 a lot over the coming months.

 The Thunderbolt confusion

-Firstly, not all devices have it and unless you've got the spec sheet in front of you, it's not really clear what devices do and don't support it.
-That's because the USB-C port can be a Thunderbolt port, but it can also be a standard USB 3.x port.
+Firstly, not all devices have Thunderbolt and unless you've got the spec sheet in front of you, it's not really clear what devices do and don't support it.
+That's because the USB-C port can be a Thunderbolt port, but it can also be a standard USB 3.x port or - now - USB 4 port.

-Intel has announced that it has essentially contributed its work on Thunderbolt to the USB Promoter Group - the industry body that decides what the USB standard should mean.
+So to make things simpler Intel announced that it has contributed its work on Thunderbolt to the USB Promoter Group - the industry body that decides what the USB standard should mean.

-That means that Thunderbolt will basically underpin USB 4.0, so all USB 4.0 devices and ports will be automatically compatible with Thunderbolt devices for super-fast data transfer as well as device charging and display across a single cable as now.
-The USB 4 specification is soon to be released.
+That means Thunderbolt will basically underpin USB 4.0, so all USB 4.0 devices and ports will be automatically compatible with Thunderbolt devices for super-fast data transfer as well as device charging and display across a single cable as now.

 Device makers will be able to make Thunderbolt devices without paying royalties to Intel, which should make adoption easy.